ericgaspar/chibisafe_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+chibisafe is a performant vault to save all your files in the cloud.